Interstate 84 in New York: Improvements

-2010s: Back to NYSDOT and new exit numbers

 In 2010, maintenance fully reverted to DOT.
 With the state facing financial difficulties in the slow economy, Governor David Paterson decided that DOT could save a few million dollars doing the work itself.
 In August of that year, the department bought $6 million worth of new equipment and hired 54 new employees to handle maintenance duties on the highway.
 In October 2010, Thruway insignia and signs indicating its maintenance responsibilities were removed from the roadway, and authority employees assigned to the road began transferring to jobs elsewhere, after the union waived several contract provisions to smooth the transfer.
 New York State Troopers who patrolled the road were reassigned from Thruway-based Troop T to Troop F in Orange County and Troop K in Dutchess and Putnam Counties, which cover the west and east sides of the Hudson respectively.
 At the DOT's request, the two state police substations in Wallkill and East Fishkill remained open.

+In 2019, a $13.9 million project was completed that rebuilt the overpass carrying traffic over US 9W in Newburgh, in order to provide better clearance for truck traffic below on Route 9W and to meet current interstate highway standards.

-In 2019, I-84 exits in New York were renumbered from sequential to mile-based as part of a sign replacement project by NYSDOT, in accordance with MUTCD regulations.
+Also in 2019, the exits were renumbered from sequential to mile-based as part of a sign replacement project by NYSDOT, in accordance with MUTCD regulations.
 The Putnam County section of I-84 was changed to mile-based in June, with Dutchess County's exits renumbered before September 2.
 As of February 2020 exits west of the Hudson have been fully renumbered up to the NY 17 interchange.
 Eastbound, NY 208 is fully renumbered in that direction but has both exit numbers on its signage approaching eastbound.